amacdougall/asap-demo-app/README.md

 ## Running

 Standard Docker Compose setup.
-Check out the code, then:
+Check out the code, copy `.env.example` to `.env` and set some values, then:

 ```
 docker compose up --build